| Pictured below is the Pollock 7 way connector, which is the

 also some generics around.
 They are supposed to be interchangeable

+and the wiring color code is maintained among the various brands.
 As you can see in the illustration below the back side of the

 connector body is labeled at each terminal.
 The labels are listed

+below with the function assigned to that pin.
 On the tow vehicle side with the exception of 96-98 Ford and

 Dodge pickups and SUV's with factory installed trailer wiring, wire